jardondaful/Bus-Stop-Locator-for-Bruins-/README.md

 ## About the Project

 The Bus Stop Locator for Bruins is a Python-scripted toolbox built in ArcGIS Pro.
-The purpose of this project is to help locate bus stops within a desired proximity and provide recommendations on which buses to take based on current user data. 🌟
+The purpose of this project is to help locate bus stops within a desired proximity and provide recommendations on which buses to take based on current user inputted data.
+As output, it generates directions on which bos stops and routes to take in terminal and generates visual layouts of such directions 🌟

 ## Team Members 👋